derricks/derricks.github.io/chapter_book_thoughts.md

   * Social commentary: The Caucasian protagonist's family is poor, as are most people in the town, and the girl character is a person of color who wears a Ruth Bader Ginsburg t-shirt.
 While older readers might decide that the protagonist is attracted to her, you could also read it as just being fascinated by her in a Platonic way.

 _Unusual Chickens_ series, Kelly Jones
-  * Premise: A girl and her family inherit her great-uncle's farm in small-town California, and it turns out his chickens are possessed of unusual abilities.
+  * Premise: A girl and her family inherit her great-uncle's farm in small-town California, and it turns out his chickens have some unusual abilities.
   * General thoughts: Unusually for a children's book, this is told in epistolary format.
-The story goes some unexpected places but follows Sophie as she becomes more determined to raise her great-uncle's chickens and fit in to the small town where her family is moved.
+The story goes some unexpected places but follows Sophie as she becomes more determined to raise her great-uncle's chickens and fit in to the small town where her family has moved.
   * Social commentary: Sophie makes a number of comments about race -- her mother is Latina -- and how people treat her.
 They ask if she works at the farm.
-Her mom raises her to be more perfect because people are constantly judging her as inferior.
+Her mom raises her to be more perfect because people are constantly judging her as inferior because she's not white.
 Also, the family has moved from a big city to a small town and is struggling financially.

 _Ivy and Bean_ series, Annie Barrows
   * Premise: Two friends navigate their neighborhood and schools in maybe-not-the-best-but-definitely-realistic ways.